-Richard’s experience in the design of commercial projects includes Lotte World Tower and Mall in Seoul, South Korea, a highly complex mixed-use project containing a variety of programs including office, hotel, retail, concert hall and multiplex.
-Lotte World Mall was a winner of a MIPIM Asia Award in 2014 in the Best Retail Development category.
-Lotte Concert Hall, located on the roof of the Mall, received an Architizer A+ Award in 2018.
+Richard’s experience in the design of commercial projects includes the Lotte World Tower and Mall in Seoul, South Korea, a highly complex mixed-use project containing a variety of programs including office, hotel, retail, concert hall and multiplex.
+The Lotte World Mall was a winner of a MIPIM Asia Award in 2014 in the Best Retail Development category.
+The Lotte Concert Hall, located on the roof of the Mall, received an Architizer A+ Award in 2018.

 In Bangkok, Richard led the design of two 133,000-square-meter, Class-A office towers at One Bangkok, a large-scale, dynamic master plan development next to the Lumphini park.
 The project was a winner of the MIPIM Asia Award in 2017 in the Best Future Project category.
 Richard also served as a Senior Designer for SCOPE Langsuan, a luxury residential tower in Langsuan, one of the Bangkok’s most desirable neighborhoods.